leafo/tableshape/README.md

 Every type checker has the follow methods:

-#### `type:check_value(value)`
+#### `type(value)` or `type:check_value(value)`

+Calling `check_value` is equivalent to calling the type checker object like a function.
+The `__call` metamethod is provided on all type checker objects to allow you easily test a value by treating them like a function.

 Tests `value` against the type checker.
-Returns `true` if the value passes the check.
+Returns `true` (or the current state object) if the value passes the check.
 Returns `nil` and an error message as a string if there is a mismatch.
 The error message will identify where the mismatch happened as best it can.

 `check_value` will abort on the first error found, and only that error message is returned.

-Can also be invoked by calling the type checker object, the `__call` metamethod is overidden to call this method.

 #### `type:transform(value)`